DG-2020/DVDRental_PostgreSQL_Project/README.md

-**DVDRental_PostgreSQL_Project**
+_**DVDRental_PostgreSQL_Project**_

-Investigate a Relational Database: Sakila Movie Database
+**Investigate a Relational Database: Sakila Movie Database - a fictional database that represents the business process of a DVD rental store.**

-*The DVD rental database represents the business processes of a DVD rental store.
-The DVD rental database has many objects, including:
+**It represents the business processes of a DVD rental store.
+The DVD rental database has many objects, including:**

 - 15 tables
 - 1 trigger
 - 7 views